 Start with the major chunk - Walls are among the first few things you encounter as you enter a room.
 Take this opportunity to build a theme for the room.
 Stick to neutrals as it acts as a blank canvas for painting your imagination.
 Pick one wall that could feature a bright color, print, decal or wallpaper - this sets the tone of the decor and adds overall personality to the room.
 Choose lead free and safe paints for your child’s room.

 Try incorporating modern and functional furniture in your kids room that do not take up too much space.
 Make sure you choose space-saving beds and dressers in complementary colors that grow with your child and their requirements to ensure longevity.
 Kids need their space to thrive!
 Another tip is to always have furniture with soft edges and splinter resistant.

-A great way to bring visual interest to the room is by making the most of open spaces.
+Organic home decor with accessories is a great way to bring visual interest to the room by making the most of open spaces.
 You want the room to appear roomy and decluttered along with a sense of personality.
 Use photographs, wall art, plants, lamps, fixtures, pin boards, storage bins or even a swing to bring your child closer to feeling comfortable and self-sufficient in his/her room.